katherine-benjamin/ph-knotted-proteins/README.md

 ### Point clouds

 Coordinates for protein chains are stored as `.xyz` files in `./data/chains/`.
 We store chains by their level of interpolation.
-So, d-interpolated chains are stored in `./data/chains/interpolated_xd/`.
+So, d-interpolated chains are stored in `./data/chains/interpolated_x{d}/`.
 Uninterpolated chains are treated as being 1-interpolated.
 So, for example, the uninterpolated coordinates of the 3KZK_A chain are stored in `./data/chains/interpolated_x1/3kzk_A.xyz`.
 Meanwhile, the file `./data/chains/interpolated_x6/3kzk_A_x6.xyz` is the result of adding 5 equidistant, linearly interpolated points between each successive pair of coordinates in `./data/chains/interoplated_x1/3kzk_A.xyz`.

+Where noisy chains have been generated, we store them in further subdirectories.
+For example, the uninterpolated 3kzk chain with added Gaussian noise (sigma=0.1) is located in `./data/chains/interpolated_x1/noise_v0.1/3kzk_A.xyz`.

 ### Persistence diagrams